sammael9/mut_signatures/Readme.txt

+Bc.
+Filip Varga - AIS ID 79794
+MUTATIONAL SIGNATURES ESTIMATION TOOL USING MODIFIED FIREWORK ALGORITHM

-To run the project, execute main.py using a python 3.6 with all loaded requirements in requirements.txt.
+To run the project, execute main.py in source folder using a python 3.6 with all loaded libraries in requirements.txt.

+Logs will be saved to example.log file in src folder.

 In the project, you need to set and assign which file you are analyzing.
 The default file with 9 samples is mut_mat.csv.